 The campaign you set up in Thrive Ultimatum has to be an evergreen campaign, which is triggered by the users' actions, not by dates.
 Any other campaign (such as a fixed date or recurring campaign, ) will not work in Thrive Automator and the automation will not successfully be executed.

-Now, the only thing left to do is to save the campaign, and then hit "Publish" when you are ready to run it:
+Now, the only thing left to do is to save the campaign, and then activate it you are ready to run it.

 And that's about it!
 This automation will be triggered only by those new users that register to your website after a certain date.
 They will see the promotion page and the campaign run by you for a limited amount of time, just as you configured it in Thrive Ultimatum: